Mrunal-13/Tic-Tac-Toe/README.md

 ## Introduction

-This project is all about
+This project is all about creating a tic tac toe using python.it is intresting to use functions in python for this project.